-The Owner or management staff is responsible for submitted corrective action with the 30-day dure period (30-day after the Report is issues or as stated in the Compliance Report).
-Management staff is asked to carefully review the corrective action required to submit the required information needed to close the Finding.
+The Owner or management staff is responsible for submitting corrective action within the 30-day dure period (30-day after the Report is issues or as stated in the Compliance Report).
+Management staff must carefully review the corrective action submission to ensure it includes all the required information needed to close the Finding.